1st Armored Division UH-60 Black Hawk Crews Conduct Aerial Gunnery in Bulgaria

 |0

-This work, 1st Armored Division UH-60 Black Hawk Crews Conduct Aerial Gunnery in Bulgaria [Image 17 of 17], by SPC Breanna Bradford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Armored Division UH-60 Black Hawk Crews Conduct Aerial Gunnery in Bulgaria, by SGT Asher Atkinson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.